Board of Directors

 Continental Representative, EFDF President

-Board member:
+Board member: 2021-present

-Current term ends: 2025
+Current term ends: 2028

-Haude was re-elected EFDF President in January 2022 already.
+Haude was re-elected EFDF President in January 2026.
 Having discovered Flying Disc in 1998, she has been playing Ultimate in club since 2008, and coaching since 2012.
 She was a French National Champion in the Women division (2010 to 2013) and French Mixed National Team captain (2010 to 2016).
 A FFFD Board member for International affairs since 2016 she also serves as EUF Board member (Competition Coordinator) since.
 Working as a System Engineering Manager in THALES (Air Traffic Management domain) she graduated with an Engineering diploma from SUPELEC (Paris, FRANCE) and Master of Electrical and Computer Engineering (GeorgiaTech, USA).

 follow me on